mavens-group/mavens-group.github.io/vlab/src/content/docs/qe.md

 ## 7. Procedure

 1. Select a molecule and inspect its valence-electron count.
-2. Set `ecutwfc` and the cubic cell length.
+2. Inspect the prepared SCF and DOS inputs.
-3. Increase each independently until the reported gap is stable.
+3. Click **Run calculation** to load the completed result for the selected molecule.
-4. Run SCF and confirm `JOB DONE` and electronic convergence.
+4. Compare the HOMO–LUMO ladder with the broadened DOS and integrated DOS.
-5. Locate the highest occupied and first unoccupied eigenvalues.
+5. Download the level and DOS CSV files if numerical analysis is required.
-6. Subtract the HOMO energy from the LUMO energy and report settings, pseudopotentials, functional, and convergence tolerance.
+6. Locate the highest occupied and first unoccupied eigenvalues, subtract them, and report the recorded settings, pseudopotentials, and functional.

-## 8. Limitations of this simulation
+## 8. Limitations

-- Values are generated from representative reference levels with a pedagogical convergence error model; no real Quantum ESPRESSO executable runs in the browser.
+- Values are fixed results of completed 30 Ry, 14 Å PBE/PAW calculations; clicking Run loads the stored result and no native executable runs in the browser.
 - Molecular geometries are fixed and are not relaxed.
 - Only neutral, closed-shell, non-spin-polarized molecules are included.
-- PBE/PAW and $\Gamma$-point sampling are assumed.
+- PBE/PAW and $\Gamma$-point sampling are used.
 - Charged-cell corrections, dipole corrections, spin–orbit coupling, and symmetry effects are omitted.

 ## Further reading